SINTEF-Power-system-asset-management/flexible_load_analysis/README.md

-# Stochastic Load Analysis
+# Flexible Load Analysis
-Stochastic Load Analysis is a Python script for modelling and analysis of load-timeseries and net-data, with a focus on flexibility.
+Flexible Load Analysis is a Python script for modelling and analysis of load-timeseries and net-data, with a focus on flexibility.
 The program was originally made to test load-modelling methods described in [Erling Tønne's Doctoral Thesis](http://hdl.handle.net/11250/2476389).
 The script is created by SINTEF Energi AS in conjunction with CINELDI WP1.